hugo-fixit/docs/content/en/documentation/content-management/markdown-syntax/extended/index.md

 ### GoAT

-This part is shown in the [diagrams support page][diagrams-support-goat].
+This part is shown in the [diagrams support][diagrams-support-goat] page.

 ### Mermaid

-This part is shown in the [diagrams support page][diagrams-support-mermaid].
+This part is shown in the [diagrams support][diagrams-support-mermaid] page.

 ### Timeline

+This part is shown in the [Timeline support][timeline-support] page.

 <!-- link reference definition -->
 [emoji-support]: {{< relref path="/guides/emoji-support" >}}